Improving Quantum Computation by Optimized Qubit Routing: Solving the Token Swapping Problems

-\end{proof} As it turns out computationally, this lower bound is particularly strong on graphs with low connectivity.
-Intuitively, a blocked path on a sparse graph results in large detours.
+The question remains, how the sets of blocking vertices $B_q$ can be computed in practise.
+We employ a simple greedy procedure that iterates over all tokens and takes as many blocking vertices as possible in each iteration.
+As it turns out computationally, this lower bound is particularly strong on graphs with low connectivity.
 On the contrary, the second lower bound employed by the branch-and-bound algorithm is stronger on dense graphs.